hikomat/ecmwf-hacking/README.md

 # ecmwf-hacking
-Scripts to download and parse GRIB files into CSV
+Scripts to download and parse GRIB files and turn them into CSV